 One more thing to know here is that Freeup bills you on an hourly basis.
 It has tools to track the number of hours worked by freelancers.
-Moreover, its support team is ready to help you with the hiring process and also anytime during the course of your work.
+Moreover, its support team is ready to help you with the hiring process and anytime during your work.

 Speedlancer is another website that recruits freelancers only after interviews and evaluations.
 It partners with the top 500 freelancers worldwide, many of whom have worked with companies like Foundr, Bloomberg, and Facebook.

 Here, you start by creating a free account but have to pay to post your offering.